 - Home

 - Work

-- Courthouses (inside buildings, before and after the court appearance, and out on the street)

 - On the street around where people live or work

 - And pulling people over while driving

-Will it be clear the officers are from ICEP
+Will it be clear the officers are from ICE?

 Not always.
 ICE agents often present themselves as "police."
 They may be dressed like police in bulletproof vests or plainclothes.
 Sometimes they may even act like regular police conducting an investigation.
 Be aware: ICE often uses unmarked cars in raids.